pi-hole/docs/docs/guides/dns/knot-resolver-upstream-encryption.md

 ## Knot-resolver forward queries with DNS over TLS easy way

-This guide is based on the from the official `knot-resolver` documentation and setup is on Debian.
+This guide is based on the from the official `knot-resolver` documentation and setup is on Raspberry OS base on Debian.

 This guide is to setup the `knot-resolver` as a DNS forwarder and send queries to upstream DNS server only.